ValdryanIvandito/cardano-lock-unlocking-assets-guide/generate-contract-address-eng.md

 ## Step-1 Build Plutus Script / UPLC

-First, you must build or compile the validator script into Plutus Script or UPLC.
+First, you must build or compile the Validator Script into Plutus Script or UPLC.
 The following is the [documentation](https://github.com/ValdryanIvandito/cardano-script-compiling-guides).
 There are PlutusTx and Aiken Validator Scripts; you can choose one of them.
 After you build or compile the script, then go to the output directory.

 ## Step-2 Initiate Blockchain Network